Old Yeller (film): Plot

 One day, Travis sets out to trap a family of feral hogs.
 Advised by Bud Searcy, he sits in a tree, trying to rope them from above as Old Yeller corners them.
-However, Travis then falls into the group of hogs and is attacked by one.
-Old Yeller defends Travis as he crawls away with an injured leg, but is severely injured by the hog and Travis hides him in a large hole.
+However, Travis then falls into the group of hogs and one of them attacks him and injures his leg.
+Old Yeller defends Travis, but is also severely injured by the hog and Travis hides him in a large hole.
 Travis' mother then retrieves Old Yeller and uses mule hair to suture his wounds.
 As Old Yeller recovers, Searcy warns the Coates family of hydrophobia in the area but Katie chastises him for trying to scare Travis.
-Searcy leaves, and Lisbeth stays with the Coateses to help them harvest corn.
-Travis assures Katie that the hogs were not rabid, and both he and Old Yeller recover.
+Searcy leaves and Lisbeth stays with the Coateses to help them harvest corn.
+Travis assures Katie that the hogs were not rabid and both he and Old Yeller recover.

 Later, a wolf suddenly attacks the family.
 Katie's scream alerts Travis, who runs outside with a rifle, just in time to see Old Yeller fighting off the wolf.
-Travis successfully shoots the wolf, but not before Old Yeller is bitten by it.
+Travis shoots the wolf, but not before Old Yeller is bitten by it.
 Katie tells Travis that because no healthy wolf would attack near a burning area, the wolf was rabid.
 Katie then suggests shooting Old Yeller, but Travis insists that they instead pen him in the corn crib to see if he shows symptoms of the disease.
 After remaining quarantined, the Coateses believe that Old Yeller escaped infection.
 One night, Travis goes to feed Old Yeller, only to notice he has rabies.
-Travis suspects that Old Yeller may have been infected but says nothing.
-Katie tells Travis that Old Yeller is suffering and brings the rifle with her, but Travis takes it before reluctantly killing Old Yeller and departing.
+Arliss wants to play with the dog but Travis harshly warns him not to.
+Arliss defiantly tries to open the corn crib and nearly does but their mother stops him when Yeller lunges.
+Katie tells Travis that Old Yeller is suffering and brings the rifle with her, but Travis takes it, saying that because Old Yeller is his dog, he must do it himself.
+He reluctantly shoots and kills Old Yeller before silently walking away.

 Stricken with grief, Travis declines a new puppy sired by Old Yeller.
 Jim then returns with money and gifts for the family.
-Katie tells him about the dog, and Jim discusses it with Travis.
+Katie tells him about the dog and Jim discusses it with Travis.
 Upon returning to the farmhouse, Travis observes the puppy stealing a piece of meat, a habit inherited from Old Yeller.
 Travis then accepts the puppy, "Young Yeller", as his new dog.